tusharui/sketchy_io/Roadmap.md

 # Possibliities

-- [ ] P1: what if player left when he is choosing word?
+- [ ] P1: what if drawer left when he is choosing word?
       - make another player the drawer
 - [ ] P2: what if drawer disconnects during drawing?
       - end the match with 0 score for everyone
 - [ ] P3: what if all players left leaving one in the room during the match?
       - declare that player as winner and end the game
 - [ ] P4: what if a player disconnects and all other players guessed the word?
+      - end the match